gobbledygook88/gobbledygook88.github.io/_posts/2013-10-04-solarized-code-highlighting.md

 Confession: I am addicted to the [Solarized](http://ethanschoonover.com/solarized) colour palette.

-Here's how to integrate Solarized into Scribble theme (currently used Jekyll theme here on this blog at time of writing).
+Here's how to integrate Solarized into Scribble theme (the currently used Jekyll theme at time of writing).

 The following are prerequisites: